aspose-ocr/Aspose.OCR-Documentation/js/product-overview/_index.md

 - format
 ---

 Optical character recognition (OCR) technology saves time, money and other resources by automatically digitizing text data from images.
-It uses advanced machine learning and neural networks to recognize text in a scan, photo or other images instead of manually retyping printed or handwritten documents.
+It uses advanced machine learning and neural networks to recognize text in a scan, photo or other images instead of manually retyping.

 Aspose.OCR for JavaScript via C++ can help you get the best results with the least cost and effort, directly from your web browser.
 With just a few lines of code, you can create full-featured web applications that convert images to text without having to worry about complicated technical details.